FROSTR-ORG/docs/README.md

 ## Architecture

-`Bifrost :` FROST cryptography library.
+`Bifrost    :` FROSTR cryptography and protocol library.
-`Igloo   :` Key management app & remote signing server.
+`Igloo      :` Desktop key management app & signing device.
+`PermaFrost :` Remote signing server (using express).
 `Frost2x    :` Browser signing extension (forked from nos2x).

+## TODO:

+There are a few things that need to be finished before a version 1.0 release:

+* Finish refactoring Bifrost library.
+* Finish refactoring Igloo application.
+* Finish updating PermaFrost and frost2x (once bifrost is ready).
+* Other signing methods need to be added (PSBT, ECDH, etc.).
+* Add a project kanban board for tracking updates.

+The code cleanup is needed in order to graduate this from a hackathon project to a real application.

 ## How it Works